frdr-dfdr/frdr_docs/docs/en/searching.md

 ### 4. Map Search (beta)

-FRDR’s Geodisy map search is an open source discovery tool that allows users to find open data from Canadian researchers by using an interactive map.
-Currently in beta, the map search only indexes selected datasets from Scholars Portal Dataverse with location metadata and/or geospatial files.
-You can find more information on Geodisy and how to use it in the [FAQ](https://github.com/ubc-library/geodisy/blob/master/Documentation/factsheet.md).
-Go directly to the map search at [https://geo.frdr.ca/].
+FRDR’s [Geodisy map search (beta)](https://geo.frdr-dfdr.ca/) is an open source discovery tool that allows users to find open data from Canadian researchers by using an interactive map.
+Research data can be hard to find, and even harder when looking for data about a specific area or place.
+Geodisy changes that, giving users a window into the world of research data with straightforward map-based tools.
+Currently in beta, the map search includes datasets from [repositories indexed by FRDR](https://www.frdr-dfdr.ca/discover/html/repository-list.html?lang=en) with bounding box metadata.
+Dataverse repository datasets with location metadata and/or geospatial files are also included.
+FRDR’s Geodisy will continue to expand upon its collection to include more datasets from FRDR’s source list of institutional repositories.

-This feature is currently under development.

 ## Viewing or downloading
 On the search results page each matching dataset discovered is shown with: